GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 To manage these dependencies, Riparian-Connectivity is best run within the `riparian_connect` [Conda](https://en.wikipedia.org/wiki/Conda_(package_manager)) environment, as defined in the `environment.yml` file.

 >Note: If you're not familiar with Conda, it's a Python package and environment manager than is most commonly downloaded as part of the [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) Python distributions.
 Anaconda is a very large download that includes Conda, multiple other applications, and hundreds of pre-installed packages.
-Miniconda on the other hand, is bare minimum installation that only includes Conda, Python, and a minimal number of useful packages.
+Miniconda on the other hand, is a bare minimum installation that only includes Conda, Python, and a minimal number of useful packages.
 When an environment is created, Conda installs only those packages that are needed - this makes Miniconda better than Anaconda if you want a simple and lightweight installation.

-The `riparian_connect` Conda environment can be installed at the command line by navigating to the directory you downloaded your copy of this repository to and then running the following command.
+The `riparian_connect` Conda environment can be installed at the command line by navigating to the directory where you downloaded your copy of this repository, then running the following command.

 ```
 conda env create -f environment.yml